PabloTheDeveloper/xv6-recorder/README.md

 For each system call, add the right arguments and outputs.

 ## Result
-By the end, I had created three seperate functioning versions.
+By the end, I had created three separate functioning versions.
 After completing it the first time, I wanted to see how it could be improved.
-After two more iterations and much testing I found my best version.
+After two more iterations and significant testing, I found my best version.

 I ended up with a 100% for the final.